A round-up of the best British bird books for 2023. Find out which guide will be accompanying us on our birding trips this year…

 Unlike both Collins Bird Guide and the RSPB Handbook of British Birds, Britain’s Birds, published by Princeton University Press, contains photos rather than illustrations.

-There are pros and cons to this approach: a good photograph is often the best way to identify a bird, but not always; illustrations often subtly highlight certain aspects of a bird’s appearance, which is useful in differentiating two very similar species in the field.
+There are pros and cons to this approach: a good photograph is often the best way to identify a bird, but not always; illustrations often subtly highlight certain aspects of a bird’s appearance, which is useful in differentiating similar species in the field.